 And, by the way: just how to sperm metabolise external sources without haploid gene expression?

 And, by the way, what role plays male age?
 And can we separate ROS production rate from ROS accumulation?
 Yes, we can!
 Sperm from older males had higher mitochondrial ROS levels and a higher metabolic rate but produced ROS at a lower rate (in contrast to gut tissue).
 In any way, it is cool that pathways of germline and somatic aging can be uncoupled.

-A second area where we look at the role of mitochondria in sperm function is via the interaction of mitochondria with the nucleus.
-Such mito-nuclear interactions influence fertility and mismatches can cause complete male sterility.
-In collaboration with Damian Dowling’s lab, Monash University, we address some questions around such mismatches using mitolines – where a certain genotype is combined with either of several mitochondrial haplotypes.
-This is largely the topic of Ruijian‘s thesis.
+Another area where we look at the role of mitochondria in sperm function is via the interaction of mitochondria with the nucleus.
+Such mito-nuclear interactions influence male fertility; mismatches may even cause male sterility.
+In collaboration with Damian Dowling’s lab, Monash University, we address some questions around such mismatches using mitolines – where a certain genotype is combined with either of several mitochondrial haplotypes… More to come.
+For the moment see:

 Reinhardt K, Breunig HG, Uchugonova A, König K. 2015.
 Sperm metabolism is altered during storage by female insects: evidence from two-photon autofluorescence lifetime measurements in bedbugs.
 Journal of the Royal Society Interface link (open access)